smart-on-fhir/fhir-bulk-data-docs/authorization.md

 to the backend service.

 If the access token request is valid and authorized, the authorization server SHALL issue an access token in response.
-The access token SHALL be a JSON object with the following properties:
+The access token response SHALL be a JSON object with the following properties:

 <table class="table">